milanglacier/dotemacs/README.md

   the package specifications for exact details if you choose to leverage a package manager-built Emacs.
 - A separate installation is required for Treesitter grammar.
-You can execute the command `M-x my~treesit-install-all-language-grammar` to install all the language grammars that are currently in use.
+You can execute the command `M-x my-treesit-install-all-language-grammar` to install all the language grammars that are currently in use.

 # Discussion